hbish/conf-perf-testing-crypto-exchange/slides/02-boring-bits.md

 - Who here is a developer? and how many of you are tester or QA?

-- Who has dabbled in performance testing of APIs?
+- Who has done some sort of performance testing of APIs?

+- Awesome thats a lot more than I expected
 -->

 ## Quick Survey 🗳